How do I get my dog set up with a consultation?

 What are the qualifications for any dog wanting to join our Group Classes or Yeehaw Dog Club?

 You and your dog must have completed a consultation with us to confirm that you both have the foundational communication skills and appropriate tools in place to be successful in our classes.

-Your dog must also be up to date on vaccinations including bordetella, rabies, and leptospirosis, be current on flea and tick medication.
+Your dog must also be up to date on vaccinations including rabies.
+We recommend that your dog be up to date on flea and tick medication as well.

 What is your cancellation/late policy?

-Cancellations must be made within 24 hours of the service or the full amount will be invoiced and charged.
-Clients who are late to training sessions will receive the remainder of the hour time slot of the training session, NOT a full hour starting a the time of arrival.
+Cancellations must be made a minimum of 24 hours before the service or the full amount will be invoiced and charged.
+Clients who are late to training sessions will receive the remainder of the hour time slot of the training session.

 Does weather restrict your services?

 Yes, if the weather calls for extreme heat, or extreme rain or wind, we may reschedule our services.